TubaAdrienn/swe-calcalc/CaloriesCalc/src/README.md

 Simple application that allows the user to count and save daily calorie intake by choosing the consumed food.
 It also provides a BMI calculator of which value can also be logged.

 ###Usage
-Execute either of the following commands in the main directory:
+Execute the following commands in the main directory:

-    mvn package
-    java -jar target/CaloriesCalc-1.0.jar

-or

     mvn compile
     mvn exec:java